-MANUALS Manuals are not required but can be used as resources.
+MANUALS (Manuals are not required but can be used as resources.)

-- BU 08065 The Incredible Pig-
+- BU 08065 The Incredible Pig

 - BU 08066 Putting the Oink in Pig

 - BU 0867 Going Whole Hog

 Members may choose to exhibit any combination of live animals, a poster, and/or present a Project Interact detailing some aspect of the Swine project.
 The poster (not a state fair project) and Project Interact options may be in place of or in addition to the live animal exhibit.
 Posters must meet poster guidelines described in 4-H Fair Exhibit Information section of this handbook and relate to some area of the manual the member is currently using.
 Project Interact guidelines are also found in this section.
 Posters must be entered on Thursday morning before the 4-H Fair begins with most of the other non-animal 4-H projects.
-Members wishing to give a Project Interact are to set up a suitable time with the project superintendent(s).

-- 1. Each exhibitor must enroll their animals on the state 4-HOnline animal enrollment website to compete in any class at the county fair or state fair.
+- 1. Each exhibitor must enroll their animals on the state 4-H Online animal enrollment website to compete in any class at the county fair or state fair.
 This MUST BE completed by May 15. - 2.
 Please refer to the Indiana State Fair requirements if planning to potentially exhibit at the state level.
 DNA hair samples are required by the ISF and must be turned in by May 15 to the Extension Office. - 3.
-All pigs must be farrowed after January 1 of current year for county and state fair and must be identified by ear notch and RFID number in order to participate in either the county or the state fair. - 4.
+All pigs must be farrowed on or after December 1 of previous year for county and state fair and must be identified by ear notch and RFID number in order to participate in either the county or the state fair. - 4.
 All swine must be in 4-Hers possession and ear notched by May 15.
 Ear notches must be correct and match online enrollment and purebred papers.
-If you need assistance with reading ear notches please call a superintendent.
+If you need assistance with reading ear notches, please call a superintendent.
 No ear notches will be changed after May 15th.
 No pigs will be added after May 15th. - 5.
 All swine will be tagged with an 840-RFID tag by the 4-H member by the May 15th deadline.
 RFID tags will be funded by the swine project for the first 6 tags per exhibitor.
 Any tags requested beyond 6 tags or any replacement tags will be charged to the exhibitor by the extension office staff upon receipt. - 6.
 All barrows and gilts under 220 pounds will not be shown and will be sent home after weigh-in unless the 4-H member does not have any pig over 220 pounds.
-If that is the case they may show one (1) pig.
+If that is the case, they may show one (1) pig.
 Swine must pass a visual inspection on trailer for health and weight before unloading.
 Underweight pigs must be removed by midnight the day of weigh-in. - 7.
-Each swine exhibitor will receive no more than 3 pens.
-1-2 pigs = 1 pen, 3-4 pigs = 2 pens, 5-6 pigs = 3 pens.
-Pens may be divided if necessary.
+A maximum of 6 pigs (barrows or gilts) may be exhibited per exhibitor of ANY breed, including crossbreds.
+Barrows or gilts may be shown in the same breed and the same weight class. - 8.
+Pipe rack above the pen is allowed.
+Tack boxes can hang directly on pens inside and not blocking the isle.
+Pens cannot be boxed in with plywood, herd boards, or similar.
+Kickboards of 6-inch height maximum are allowed at the base of the pen.